 Amazing food, friendly people, wonderful beaches, peaceful towns and a lot of natural wonders.
-That’s what draws attention of thousands of international tourists to Vietnam.
+That’s what draws the attention of thousands of international tourists to Vietnam.
 In this post, we would like to suggest some options if you plan to visit Vietnam in 2 weeks.

 HO CHI MINH CITY